Mechanical engineering: History

 The application of mechanical engineering can be seen in the archives of various ancient and medieval societies.
 The six classic simple machines were known in the ancient Near East.
 The wedge and the inclined plane (ramp) were known since prehistoric times.
-The wheel, along with the wheel and axle mechanism, was invented in Mesopotamia (modern Iraq) during the 5th millennium BC.
-The lever mechanism first appeared around 5,000 years ago in the Near East, where it was used in a simple balance scale, and to move large objects in ancient Egyptian technology.
+Mesopotamian civilization is credited with the invention of the wheel by several, mainly old sources.
+However, some recent sources either suggest that it was invented independently in both Mesopotamia and Eastern Europe or credit prehistoric Eastern Europeans with the invention of the wheel The lever mechanism first appeared around 5,000 years ago in the Near East, where it was used in a simple balance scale, and to move large objects in ancient Egyptian technology.
 The lever was also used in the shadoof water-lifting device, the first crane machine, which appeared in Mesopotamia circa 3000 BC.
 The earliest evidence of pulleys date back to Mesopotamia in the early 2nd millennium BC.

-The Sakia was developed in the Kingdom of Kush during the 4th century BC.
+The Saqiyah was developed in the Kingdom of Kush during the 4th century BC.
 It relied on animal power reducing the tow on the requirement of human energy.
 Reservoirs in the form of Hafirs were developed in Kush to store water and boost irrigation.
 Bloomeries and blast furnaces were developed during the seventh century BC in Meroe.
 Kushite sundials applied mathematics in the form of advanced trigonometry.

 The earliest practical water-powered machines, the water wheel and watermill, first appeared in the Persian Empire, in what are now Iraq and Iran, by the early 4th century BC.
 In ancient Greece, the works of Archimedes (287–212 BC) influenced mechanics in the Western tradition.
+The geared Antikythera mechanisms was an Analog computer invented around the 2nd century BC.

 In Roman Egypt, Heron of Alexandria (c.
 10–70 AD) created the first steam-powered device (Aeolipile).
 In China, Zhang Heng (78–139 AD) improved a water clock and invented a seismometer, and Ma Jun (200–265 AD) invented a chariot with differential gears.
 The medieval Chinese horologist and engineer Su Song (1020–1101 AD) incorporated an escapement mechanism into his astronomical clock tower two centuries before escapement devices were found in medieval European clocks.
 He also invented the world's first known endless power-transmitting chain drive.